 I like to think that if we can only look out far enough and look in deep enough, we'll finally see for ourselves the proof of the miracle, and understand that miracle enough to know that its worth hanging around to see more of it unfold, day after day and night after night.

 After all, what are we looking for down all the years if not the place when we cease to believe and come to know?
-A lot of people like to believe that we'll know after we die, but a lot of other people would rather have the information just a bit sooner.
+Many people like to believe that we'll know after we die, but many others would rather have the information just a bit sooner.

 The land may vary more;

 But wherever the truth may be---